 Interview Your Potential Doctor

 You’re looking for assistance with your perimenopause symptoms, which is great!
-The next step is to interview the doctor.
+The next step is to interview them.
 Just think about it, what would you do before you hire a new employee or assistant?
 Have an interview!
-Same goes with doctors.
-Most doctors will not charge for this consultation, and if they do, it’s probably money well spent.
-You want to be completely comfortable with your specialist—after all, he or she is your new business partner in the shmirshky business!
+Same goes with your healthcare professional.
+Most specialists will not charge for this consultation, and if they do, it’s probably money well spent.
+You want to be completely comfortable with your specialist—after all, he or she is your new business partner in your menopause business!
 This is a good time to think inside the box.
 Don’t be afraid to ask questions or walk away if it’s not the right fit.
 Here are some tips on how to approach your interview:

 •Bring an advocate.
 This can be a friend, relative, or partner.
 Bring someone who will be comfortable advocating along with you in your quest for perimenopause help.
 Another set of ears is always beneficial.

-• Get a feel for the doctor’s approach to his or her specialty.
-For instance, what tests does your doctor typically run and what approaches does he or she endorse for treatment options?
+• Get a feel for the specialist’s approach.
+For instance, what tests do they typically run and what approaches does he or she endorse for treatment options?